guglielmobartelloni/penetration-testing-project/README.md

-# A purpeusoly vulnerable application
+# A purposely vulnerable application

 Tech used:
 - PHP